Richard W. Roberts

-Richard Warren Roberts (born 1953) is an inactive Senior United States district judge of the United States District Court for the District of Columbia.
+Richard Warren Roberts (born June 21, 1953) is an inactive senior United States district judge of the United States District Court for the District of Columbia.

-Early life
+Early life and education

-Roberts was born in New York City, New York and is African American.
+Roberts was born in New York City, and is African American.
 Both of Roberts's parents were public school teachers.
 His mother was involved as a chorister at the Metropolitan Opera, and his father was avidly involved with the NAACP and participated in the March on Washington for Jobs and Freedom in 1963.
 His father also participated in the 1968 march in Memphis, Tennessee, following the assassination of Martin Luther King Jr. Roberts attended the High School of Music and Art in New York City and was a 1970 graduate.

 Roberts studied mathematics at Vassar College, graduating in 1974 with a Artium Baccalaureus degree cum laude.
 He continued his education at both the School for International Training in Brattleboro, Vermont, and Columbia Law School in New York City.
 In 1978, he received a Master of International Administration from the School for International Training, and a Juris Doctor from Columbia Law School.

 Organization membership and other titles

 In 1983, Roberts helped found the Washington, D.C., chapter of Concerned Black Men, Inc. The vision of this organization is to help provide more black male role models for children in various communities across the United States.
 Roberts held the positions of secretary and deputy general counsel for the Washington, D.C., chapter.
-He is a Master of the Edward Bennett Williams Inn of Court; an Archon in Sigma Pi Phi, Epsilon Boulé; and a member of The DePriest 15 and of the Judicial Council of the Washington Bar Association.
+He is a Master of the Edward Bennett Williams Inn of Court; an Archon in Sigma Pi Phi, Epsilon boulé; and a member of The DePriest 15 and of the Judicial Council of the Washington Bar Association.
 He was earlier a member of the National Black Prosecutors Association and of the National Conference of Black Lawyers, Washington, D.C.
 Chapter.

 According to the Biography by the National Conference on Citizenship, Roberts has held various academic, community, and legal positions.
-In academic settings, he served for four terms on the Board of Trustees of Vassar College, has been a visiting faculty member of the Harvard Law School Trial Advocacy Workshop for over 37 years, and was an Adjunct Professor of trial practice at Georgetown University Law Center.
+In academic settings, he served for four terms on the board of trustees of Vassar College, has been a visiting faculty member of the Harvard Law School Trial Advocacy Workshop for over 37 years, and was an adjunct professor of trial practice at Georgetown University Law Center.
 He also served on the faculty of the Department of Justice National Advocacy Center, and has been a writing coach for first year students at Howard Law School.

 Roberts has also held positions on the board of directors for the Abramson Scholarship Foundation, as well as the Council for Court Excellence and their executive committee.
 Roberts was a term member of the Council on Foreign Relations and co-chaired a local public school restructuring team.
 He has served on the board of directors of the Historical Society of the D.C.
 Circuit; the steering committee of the African-American Alumnae/i of Vassar College; and the board of directors of the Alumnae and Alumni of Vassar College.